 Dementia - what to ask your doctorWhat to ask your doctor about dementia; Alzheimer disease - what to ask your doctor; Cognitive impairment - what to ask your doctor

 You are caring for someone who has dementia.
-Below are questions you may want to ask your health care provider to help you take care of that person.
+Below are questions you may want to ask their health care provider to help you take care of that person.

 Are there ways that I can help someone remember things around the home?

 How should I talk with someone who is losing or has lost their memory?

 - What type of words should I use?

 - What is the best way to ask them questions?

 - What is the best way to give instructions to someone with memory loss?

 How can I help someone with dressing?
 Are some clothes or shoes easier?
 Will an occupational therapist be able to teach us skills?

 What is the best way to react when the person I am caring for becomes confused, hard to manage, or does not sleep well?

 - What can I do to help the person calm down?